PRIMARY GOALS AND OBJECTIVES

 Objective 3(e): Support and advocate adoption of emerging innovative and promising substance use disorder programs and practices.

-Objective 3(f): Increase the excise tax and fermented beverages to meet the average tax of all states, and increase the portion of excise tax revenue apportioned to substance use disorder programs.
+Objective 3(f): Increase the excise tax on fermented beverages to meet the average tax of all states, and increase the portion of excise tax revenue apportioned to substance use disorder programs.

 GOAL #4: Remedy historical, racial/ethnic, gender, and other bias in substance use disorder systems, policies and practices.